History of the Sinclair School of Nursing

 In 1994, the nursing program was officially named the Charles and Josie Smith Sinclair School of Nursing.
 The Sinclairs highly valued the nursing care they received and provided a substantial endowment to benefit the school and its students.

-A new chapter opened when the school surged into the national research spotlight in the mid-1990s.
-The Office of Research had a dramatic expansion in grant funding since that time and in 2001 the school moved from 40th to 17th in National Institutes of Health funded grants.
+A new chapter opened when the school surged into the national research spotlight in the mid-1990s with a dramatic expansion in grant funding.
+In 2001 the school moved from 40th to 17th in National Institutes of Health funded grants.
 Research focused on such topics as breast cancer, alcoholism, smoking cessation during pregnancy, elder care, wound healing and family obligations to older adults.

 Senior Care, the home-health agency of the school, was formed in 1999.
 Its mission is to promote the independence, dignity and health of older adults by providing preventative care and the health-support services needed for seniors to live in their preferred home of choice.
 The agency changed its name in 2006 to MU Sinclair Home Care and is now managed by University Health Care.